Bang Bang Salmon Air Fryer Recipe: Dinner in 15 Minutes!

 Asian style sauces in particular, such as teriyaki, or sweet, spicy, vibrant sauces with garlic, citrus, and other similar flavors are a great choice.

-What Temperature Is Ideal for Air Frying Salmon?
+What Temperature Is Best For Air Frying Salmon?

 Generally, salmon can be air fried anywhere between 360-400°F (180-200°C) depending on your recipe and air fryer’s available settings.